imdeep0610/CodeWithDeep/README.md

 NOTE: Always use KEY attribute while using map() Because React doesn't uniquely identify the element , so when it will re-render everything but with key it will uniquely identify it and render only the new one.
 Don't use index instead of key because same index can be given again id earlier element is deleted

+# Episode 5
+Folder structure
+components -> all components is placed here , name should be same as of Components utils -> the extra things which is common

+There are two types of export/import for files
+1. default export/import -> we cannot use two default export in a single file eg : export default Header default export is imported directly import Header from './Header';

+2. named export/import -> it is used when we export multiple things in single file. eg : export const Body=()=>{}
+For importing named export we need to use {}
+import {Body} from './components';

+HOOKS
+Note: Whenever state variable updates , react re-render the components

+1. useState